If you love the sorbet coloured buildings of Old Havana, you’ll go crazy for Trinidad Cuba.

 Calle Cristo, Trinidad

-Disco Ayala – Bar in a Cave
+Disco Ayala – the Cave Club

-Oddly enough the club is named after Carlos “Coco” Ayala, who deserted the Cuban war of independence from the Spanish in the 1800s.
+Oddly enough the club is named after Carlos “Coco” Ayala, who deserted the Cuban War of Independence from the Spanish in the 1800s.

 He became a serial killer who abducted children and brought them to the cave to kill them.